melo/docker-perl-alt/README.md

 ### Add any packaged dependencies that your application might need.
 Make
 ### sure you use the -devel or -libs package, as this is to be used to
 ### build your dependencies and app.
-Tthe postgres-libs shown below is
+The postgres-libs shown below is
 ### just an example
 RUN apk --no-cache add postgres-libs